 Swap transaction and pricing data means the specific data elements and information required to be reported to a swap data repository or publicly disseminated by a swap data repository pursuant to part 43 of this chapter, as applicable.

-- (b) Other defined terms.
-Terms not defined in this part have the meanings assigned to the terms in § 1.3 of this chapter. - 11.
-In § 49.3, revise paragraph (a)(5) to read as follows:
+(b) Other defined terms.
+Terms not defined in this part have the meanings assigned to the terms in § 1.3 of this chapter.

+■ 9.
+In § 49.3: